wetube/wetube.github.io/blog/readme.txt

 : blog_Content - the actual content, currently limiting it to 1000 letters,
   	       	can be increased

-: blog_uuid - the uuid or other identifier, if we go ahead with it
+: blog_ID - the uuid or other identifier, if we go ahead with it